bastinald/laravel-livewire-ui/readme.md

 php artisan make:crud Admin/Users
 ```

+If the model does not exist already, it will be created automatically.
 The package is smart enough to know that the model would be `User` in the example above.

 ## Publishing Stubs